aweber/public-api-examples/ruby/readme.md

 ## Running examples

-If you already have a consumer key/secret pair, and acces token/secret pair, you can create a *credentials.json* in this directory:
+If you already have a consumer key/secret pair, and access token/secret pair, you can create a *credentials.json* in this directory:

 ```
 {